-On January 22, 2020, we entered into an underwriting agreement (the "Underwriting Agreement"), by and among us, ACREM, and Wells Fargo Securities, LLC, Citigroup Global Markets Inc. and Morgan Stanley & Co.
+On March 15, 2021, we entered into an underwriting agreement (the "Underwriting Agreement"), by and among us, ACREM, and Wells Fargo Securities, LLC, BofA Securities, Inc. and Morgan Stanley & Co.
 LLC, as representatives of the several underwriters listed therein (collectively, the "Underwriters").
-Pursuant to the terms of the Underwriting Agreement, we agreed to sell, and the Underwriters agreed to purchase, subject to the terms and conditions set forth in the Underwriting Agreement, an aggregate of 4,000,000 shares of our common stock, par value \$0.01 per share.
-In addition, we granted to the Underwriters a 30-day option to purchase up to an additional 600,000 shares.
-The public offering closed on January 27, 2020 and generated net proceeds of approximately \$63.3 million, after deducting transaction expenses.
-On January 30, 2020, we sold an additional 600,000 shares pursuant to the Underwriters option to purchase additional net proceeds of approximately \$9.6 million.
+Pursuant to the terms of the Underwriting Agreement, we agreed to sell, and the Underwriters agreed to purchase, subject to the terms and conditions set forth in the Underwriting Agreement, an aggregate of 7,000,000 shares of our common stock, par value \$0.01 per share.
+The public offering closed on March 18, 2021 and generated net proceeds of approximately \$100.7 million, after deducting transaction expenses.
+We used the net proceeds from the public offering to repay indebtedness and to invest in mortgage loans and other target assets and investments consistent with our investment strategies and investment guidelines.